eliaskountouris/simpleCPU/README.md

 | AND | 01 | And value with value in accumulator |
 | JMP | 10 | Jump to instruction |
 | SB | 11 | Store accumulator value to memory |

+## Building

+Use Vivado to download onto a Pynq-Z2 board